 As an employer, it is mandatory to issue an ROE each time one of your employees experiences an interruption of insurable earnings.
 It should be issued within a specific timeframe to both the affected employee and the government for Employment Insurance purposes or otherwise.

-For example, if your staff is paid biweekly, you must submit the electronic ROE to Service Canada no later than five calendar days after the end of the pay period in which the interruption occurs, as per the Government of Canada.
+For example, if your staff are paid biweekly, you must submit the electronic ROE to Service Canada no later than five calendar days after the end of the pay period in which the interruption occurs, as per the Government of Canada.

 What Are Insurable Earnings?

-Employers need to know which employees receiving insurable earnings need to be serviced.
+It’s important for employers to know which employees receiving insurable earnings need to be serviced.
 Insurable earnings, under Government of Canada guidelines, include most types of compensation you provide your employees on which Employment Insurance premiums are paid.

 What Pay Period Is Not Insurable?